-Mr. Knorr introduced Ms. Kristine Ford and Mr. Brady O'Connell, both principals with EnnisKnupp, the University's financial advisor.
+Mr. Knorr introduced Ms. Kristine Ford, and Mr. Brady O'Connell, both principals with EnnisKnupp, the University's financial advisor.
 In summarizing the difficult financial times, Ms. Ford told the Board that the markets were under stress, and that no capital market has been spared, thus the University's endowment pool of investments had been affected.
 Mr. O'Connell stated that the bond market was below the stock market and that the international market was down 50 percent; and, further, the United States' markets are down because the dollar is up in value.
 He stated that absolute returns show that all markets are down.
 He reported that government bonds are up 4.0 percent and treasury bonds were doing well.
-He stated that the University's portfolio was very diversified and the credit value was high, with AAA ratings for 85.0 percent of the portfolio's investments.
-In reviewing specific investments, he noted that Western Asset Management and Ariel Fund underperformed in 2008 and that EnnisKnupp has spent time understanding this and concludes that they may rebound, thus retaining these managers is recommended.
+He stated that the University's portfolio was very diversified and the credit value was high, with AAA ratings for 85.0 percent of

+Asset Management and Ariel Fund underperformed in 2008 and that EnnisKnupp has spent time understanding this and concludes that they may rebound, thus retaining these managers is recommended.
 He said that the University's decision to withdraw its investment in the Common Fund was wise and fortuitous.